 The Remote Second Medical Opinion Program at The Mount Sinai Health System provides international patients with direct access to our world renowned physicians from the convenience of home.
+We provide remote second opinions to people seeking care at Mount Sinai Health System.
+We will review the patient’s records and if appropriate; we will work with the patient to schedule an in-person appointment.
 Through our program, patients around the globe can receive our experts’ opinion on their diagnosis as well as recommendations on the most advanced treatment options available.
 Our doctors consult with pathologists, radiologists, and other support physicians to review each patient’s medical report and provide a comprehensive diagnosis, treatment options, and medical recommendations.

 We offer our Remote Second Medical Opinion Program to international patients in the following areas of clinical care: